nvi-inc/mas/tig.md

     The VLBI branch, provided in the FS repository, contains plugins for:

     -   VLBI Field System
-    -   Modbus Antennas (currently only Patriot 12m of the AuScope/GGAO generation)
+    -   Modbus Antennas (Patriot 12m of the AuScope/GGAO generation)
     -   MET4 meteorological system
     -   RDBE multicast